Burgundy Belle Maple

-The Burgundy Belle Maple is a graceful, deciduous maple.
+The Burgundy Belle Maple is a graceful deciduous maple.
 It grows to a height of 50 feet with a 40 feet spread.
 It has a beautifully rounded crown with dense, compact, symmetrical growth.
 These qualities make it a perfect choice for lining walkways in parks, creating a dramatic scene in the fall.
-This tree is also known as Acer rubrum ‘Magnificent Magenta,’ named for its wonderful fall display.
+This tree’s botanical name, Acer rubrum ‘Magnificent Magenta’, comes from its wonderful fall display.

-As a mature tree, it has quite a high clearance of 7 feet, which is useful in a park setting where people will be walking underneath.
+As a mature tree, Burgundy Belle Maple has quite a high clearance of 7 feet, which is useful in a park setting where people will be walking underneath.
 The canopy can also be raised as needed by removing selected lower branches to allow higher clearance.

 This maple tree starts the growing season with showy red flowers in the spring, which are clustered along the bare wood.
 The medium to dark green leaves follow the flowers in spring.
 Red winged samaras develop in the late spring.
 The furrowed silver bark is also an attractive feature, with a redder color on the branches.

 The Burgundy Belle Maple starts its fall display in late September when the leaves take on a bright yellow and orange color.
-They then transition to a rich burgundy with magenta highlights in October.
+In October, they transition to a rich burgundy with magenta highlights.